Why we choose to do what we do...?

 In 2016/17 our objectives were to assist in funding for the Comprehensive Sarcoma Centre (CSC) within Chris O’Brien Lifehouse(COLH).
 These objectives were met when over $125,000 was donated through CRBF directly to COLH to assist with the inception of the CSC, and in particular to facilitate a sarcoma Chairperson, a PhD Research Fellow, and a dedicated sarcoma nursing consultant.
 Our support remains with COLH, and their unwavering commitment to sarcoma.

-The Australasian Sarcoma Study Group (ASSG) was formed in January of 2007 comprising of a group of approximately 70 clinicians, mostly surgeons, with a shared interest in sarcoma.
+The Australia New Zealand Sarcoma Association (ANZSA) - formerly ASSG, was formed in January of 2007 comprising of a group of approximately 70 clinicians, mostly surgeons, with a shared interest in sarcoma.
 From 2009, the University of Melbourne became the administering institution for the ASSG, through Cancer Australia’s support for Cancer Clinical Research Programme.

 Some ten years later, the ASSG mission is to improve outcomes for sarcoma patients and their families through research, patient care, and community awareness by the provision of basic scientific research in the laboratory, clinical trials and bench to bed-side research.
 This research is very expensive, and is a complex and arduous process.
 This group of highly committed, and brilliant scientific minds, have spent over a decade specialising in a cancer, that has otherwise historically been forgotten.

-We have added the Australasian Sarcoma Study Group list of funding priorities to the CRBF funding objectives for 2018/19, and for an outline of those objectives, please press the button below.
+We have added the Australia New Zealand Sarcoma Association list of funding priorities to the CRBF funding objectives for 2018/19, and for an outline of those objectives, please press the button below.